JuliaDynamics/StreamSampling.jl/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any issues, have suggestions for improvements, or would like to add new features, you're welcome to open an issue or submit a pull request.
+If you encounter any issues, have suggestions for improvements, or would like to add new features, feel free to open an issue or submit a pull request.